What is your mission statement?

 Do I need to have cookies enabled on my internet browser?

 Yes, the online application system places a cookie on your computer to enable the “Save and Finish Later” functionality.
-Please check the user’s manual for your internet browser to enable cookies if you receive an error message.

 What if I have questions along the way?